hank-cp/sbp/docs/configuration.md

 Default `plusins`
 * `spring.sbp.plugins`: absolute path of plugins.
 * `spring.sbp.systemVersion`: The system version used for comparisons to the plugin requires attribute.
+* `spring.sbp.controller.base-path`: If this property is set, `PluginController` will be registered to help manage plugin via REST api.

 Check [Demo](../demo-app/src/main/resources/application.yml) for example.